CloudCannon/Academy/_posts/2017-02-06-control-flow-statements-in-liquid.md

 {% endraw %}

-In `cupcakes.html`, we iterate over the collection and output each cupcake's image, type and description.
+In `cupcakes.html`, we iterate over the collection and output each cupcake's image, type and description:

 {% raw %}
 ~~~html